 - Personal goals – What do you want to build with code?

-- Popularity – Is it in demand?
+- Popularity – Is your language in demand?
 Can you find learning resources, help, and jobs?

 - Trends and future outlook – Can you find work for years to come?
 Is the community growing?